The setup script executed at step 1 installed the following required software packages that are specifically required for this step:

 Here we mention paths and filenames of the private key, certificate and root certificate files.
 Please make sure you type the name of your files.
 The host is the same URL address of the IoT Thing that we used for creating the Lambda function.
 Also make sure that you specify your host URL.

-.
+We will manage just two events of the IoT device ‘ connect and message.
 The first occurs on the launch of the application, and the second occurs when a new message appears in the topic we subscribe on.

-Here is the code of the connect
+Here is the code of the connect event handler:

 device.on('connect', function() {